An official website of the United States government

-His next tour was Naval Special Warfare Group THREE, San Diego, California, where he supported the planning and execution of SEAL Delivery Vehicle and Special Boat operations, deploying twice to the Horn of Africa and South East Asia on Afloat Staging Bases USS SHREVEPORT (LPD-12) and JOINT VENTURE (HSV X1).
-While at Group THREE, he completed Naval Special Warfare Intelligence Course “C” School, and a third deployment to Iraq as an augmentee for Naval Special Warfare Development Group, where he served as the HUMINT Exploitation Officer.
+His next tour was Naval Special Warfare (NSW) Group Three, San Diego, California, where he supported the planning and execution of SEAL Delivery Vehicle and Special Boat operations, deploying twice to the Horn of Africa and Southeast Asia on Afloat Staging Bases USS Shreveport (LPD-12) and HSV X1 Joint Venture.
+While at NSW Group Three, he completed NSW Intelligence Course “C” School, and a third deployment to Iraq as an augmentee for NSW Development Group, where he served as the Human Intelligence Exploitation Officer.

-Following Group THREE, he supported the planning and execution of SEAL Team operations while assigned to Naval Special Warfare Group ONE, San Diego, California, where he deployed as the Targeting and Fusion Officer for operations in Iraq.
-Upon completion of this deployment, he transferred early to Support Activity ONE (known as Special Reconnaissance Team ONE now) to be the Intelligence Training LCPO and assist in the establishment of Cross Functional Teams and their intelligence requirements.
+Following Group Three, he supported the planning and execution of SEAL Team operations while assigned to NSW Group One, San Diego, California, where he deployed as the Targeting and Fusion Officer for operations in Iraq.
+Upon completion of this deployment, he transferred early to Support Activity One (now Special Reconnaissance Team One) to be the Intelligence Training LCPO and assist in the establishment of Cross Functional Teams and their intelligence requirements.

 His first shore tour was Naval Surface Warfare Center Dahlgren Division, Dahlgren, Virginia, where he supported Naval Research and Development under the Strategic Intelligence Liaison Office.

-Following CSG-15 ISCM Collins served as the Intelligence Directorate Senior Enlisted Advisor/Leader for Naval Special Warfare Group TWO, Little Creek, Virginia.
-During his time on board, he managed intelligence and cryptologic MT&E requirements for ten commands, while advising and supporting senior leadership on multiple SOF missions and campaigns in multiple countries across four COCOMs.
+Following CSG-15 ISCM Collins served as the Intelligence Directorate Senior Enlisted Advisor/Leader for NSW Group Two, Little Creek, Virginia.
+During his time on board, he managed intelligence and cryptologic man, train and equip (MT&E) requirements for ten commands, while advising and supporting senior leadership on multiple SOF missions and campaigns in multiple countries across four COCOMs.

-His current duty station is at Commander Carrier Strike Group FOUR, as the Senior Enlisted Leader and afloat intelligence assessor.
+His current duty station is at CSG-4, as the Senior Enlisted Leader and afloat intelligence assessor.
 Master Chief Collins’ decorations include the Joint Service Commendation Medal, Navy and Marine Corps Commendation Medal (six awards), Navy and Marine Corps Achievement Medal (six awards), and various campaign awards.